 Note that this lemma has well-known analogous results in estimation theory.
 In brief, the optimal $\bq$ is created by forming the projection

-where $C = (\bI+\bF)(\bI+\bF)^T + \sigma^2\bF\bF^T$.
-However, it can be shown that to choose $\bg$ to maximize SNR, then (\ref{estim}) implies that $\bq = \bg$ and both should be chosen as in Lemma 2.
-In addition, one can show that given $\bF$, the definition of $\bq$ in Lemma 2 produces the minimum variance unbiased (MVU) estimator.
+where $\bC = (\bI+\bF)(\bI+\bF)^T + \sigma^2\bF\bF^T$.
+However, it can be shown that to choose $\bg$ to maximize the received SNR given $\bF$, then (\ref{estim}) implies that $\bq = \bg$ and both should be chosen as in Lemma 2.
+In addition, it is possible show that given $\bF$, the definition of $\bq$ in Lemma 2 produces the minimum variance unbiased (MVU) estimator.
 To illustrate, the variance of the estimator, $\hat{\theta}$ is

 Since $\bq$ has already been chosen to minimize this quantity and it is unbiased ($E[\hat{\theta}] = \theta$), it is the MVU estimator (consequentially also the least squares estimator).